labcontrol-data/MagLev/README.md

 ================

 * For more information about `maincode.m`, visit the visit [the project page](http://www.anvargas.com/blog).
 You are welcome to help improving the project and code.
 * You are free to use the data in your research.
 If you do so, please contact the [authors](http://www.anvargas.com/blog) to let them know about your project.
 Depending on your research area, they can help you interpret the data according to your application.
 The [authors](http://www.anvargas.com/blog) can also suggest papers and books that can be helpful in your research.
+Check the paper  ["Semi-Active Magnetic Levitation System for Education"](https://www.mdpi.com/2076-3417/11/12/5330) for more details.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4678906.svg)](https://doi.org/10.5281/zenodo.4678906)